Global Jeanswear Leader Saves Water, Goes Green and Boosts Bottom Line

 SAN FRANCISCO (March 17, 2015) – Levi Strauss & Co.
 (LS&Co.) today announced it has saved 1 billion liters of water since 2011 through its Water Green Business Approach to work.
 You see they saw all the green in green business.

-A recent study shows 3,800 liters of water used throughout the lifetime of a pair of jeans.
+A study shows 3,800 liters of water used throughout the lifetime of a pair of jeans.

 That goes to:

-- On top of that, consumer use and care is responsible for the most significant energy use.
-Another (37%) of carbon dioxide emitted during the lifecycle of a jean.
+On top of that, consumer use and care is responsible for the most significant energy use.
+Consequently, another (37%) of carbon dioxide emitted during the lifecycle of a jean.

-The new LCA expands on previous research to better understand the impact of cotton cultivation and includes data from the world’s primary cotton producing countries, including:
+The new LCA expands on previous research.
+All to better understand the impact of cotton cultivation.
+Therefore it also includes data from the world’s primary cotton producing countries.
+They are including:

 1. United States